You want smart political talk without the meltdowns?

 Every single one.

-WikiLeaks has been reporting for ten years now.
+WikiLeaks has been reporting for 10 years now.

 And Obama hasn't done a thing.

-You know, and and Ben Smith over at uh BuzzFeed, well, he says here's the note I sent to BuzzFeed and the staff this evening, and why we just decided to reveal the secret dossier and the explosive, unverified allegations about Donald Trump and Russia.
+You know, and Ben Smith over at BuzzFeed, well, he says, here's the note I sent to BuzzFeed and the staff this evening and why we decided to reveal the secret dossier and the explosive, unverified allegations about Donald Trump and Russia.

 Really?

-Hookers and uh Ritz Carlton in Moscow or wherever the hell it was, and Golden Showers.
+In a Ritz Carlton in Moscow or wherever the hell it was and golden showers?

-Maybe maybe Donald Trump, the germ phobe might have given you a little bit of hesitancy there, and you can't verify it, and you're just gonna throw it out there.
+Maybe Donald Trump, the germ phobe, might have given you a little bit of hesitancy there and you can't verify it and you're just going to throw it out there.

-Now, I guess if it happened, you know, and I guess if there's really a video tape of it, yeah, that's gonna hurt Donald Trump.
+Now, I guess if it happened, you know, and I guess if there's really a videotape of it, yeah, that's going to hurt Donald Trump.

 But as he said today, it's fake news.

-And as uh Michael Cohn said, it's fake news.
+And as Michael Cohn said, it's fake news.

-I had to explain to people last night, because Andrew Correll, who I also know, and I don't have anything against the guy who used to work for Media.
+I had to explain to people last night because Andrew Carell, who I also know, and I don't have anything against the guy, used to work for Media.

 He said, Hannity, that's a closed passport, my dude.